How to plan a funeral service

 You may wish to play a loved one's favourite piece of music at the funeral or choose a popular funeral poem to be read out by a close friend or relative.
 If the person who has passed away was religious, you could opt for a couple of popular funeral hymns or Bible readings.

-All of the above can bring comfort to friends and family during such an upsetting time.
+Organising music to be played and readings to be spoken can bring real comfort to friends and family during such an upsetting time.
 You may also need to consider who will give the eulogy.
 Find out more about how to write a eulogy.